jpt/meow/README.md

 # Meow
-Meow is a font for cats.
+Meow is a font for cats designed by <a href="https://tribby.com/">Jeremy Tribby</a> and Jay Weiler.

 Look what happens when a cat types using Meow:

 ![Cat Typing](https://raw.githubusercontent.com/jpt/meow/master/documentation/cat.png)